mickaelsilva/chewBBACA_deprecated/README.md

 `-i` raw output file from an allele calling

-`-o` output folder (created by the script if non existant)
+`-o` output folder (created by the script if not existant yet)

-`-r` (optional) list of genes to remove, one per line, advised to use the detected overrepresented genes from ParalogPrunning.py
+`-r` (optional) list of genes to remove, one per line (e.g. the list of gene detected by ParalogPrunning.py)

-`-g` (optional) list of genomes to remove, one per line, advised to use genomes that perform worst on statistics or use the result from the testGenomeQuality script
+`-g` (optional) list of genomes to remove, one per line (e.g. list of genomes to be removed selected based on testGenomeQuality results)

 ----------
 ## 5. All in one option